Key Fob Relay 8-Channel 3-AMP DPDT

 Example 2 - Simple On/Off (Using NC Contact)

-This wiring method keeps the device on by default.
+This wiring method keeps the light on by default.
 The relay switches a single power wire through the COM (Common) and NC (Normally Closed) terminals.When the relay is not energized, the NC contact is closed to COM and the light remains on.

 When the relay energizes, the NC contact opens, interrupting power and turning the light off.